ScionResearch/genomesizeR/README.md

 Threshold for the confidence interval as a proportion of the guessed size (e.g. 0.2 means that estimations with a confidence interval that represents more than 20% of the guessed size will be discarded)

 `n_cores`
-Number of CPU cores to use (default is 'max': all available minus 1)
+Number of CPU cores to use (default is 'half': all available divided by two)

+### Example

-### Run the main function to get estimated genome sizes
+Run the main function to get estimated genome sizes:

 ```
 results = estimate_genome_size(example_input_file, format='csv', sep='\t', match_column='TAXID', output_format='input')
 ```

-### Plot genome size histogram per sample
+Plot genome size histogram per sample:

 ```
 plotted_df = plot_genome_size_histogram(results)
 ```

-### Plot genome size histogram for one sample
+Plot genome size histogram for one sample:

 ```
 plotted_df = plot_genome_size_histogram(results, only_sample='16S_1')
 ```

-### Plot genome size boxplot per sample
+Plot genome size boxplot per sample:

 ```
 plotted_df = plot_genome_size_boxplot(results)
 ```

-### Plot genome size boxplot for one sample
+Plot genome size boxplot for one sample:

 ```
 plotted_df = plot_genome_size_boxplot(results, only_sample='ITS_1')
 ```

-### Plot simplified taxonomic tree with colour-coded estimated genome sizes
+Plot simplified taxonomic tree with colour-coded estimated genome sizes:

 ```
 plotted_df = plot_genome_size_tree(results)